mui/material-ui/docs/data/joy/components/skeleton/skeleton.md

 ### Geometry

-Use the `shape` prop with a value of `circular` or `rectangular` to take full control of the size of the Skeleton component.
+Use `variant="circular` or `variant="rectangular"` to take full control of the size of the Skeleton component.

-Use `width` and `height` prop to adjust the size of the Skeleton component.
+Use `width` and `height` prop to adjust the dimension of the Skeleton component.

 {{"demo": "GeometrySkeleton.js"}}

 :::success
-`width` and `height` prop supports object notion for responsive values.
+The `width` and `height` prop support object notation for responsive values.

 The example below shows how to create a Skeleton component with a circular shape that is 40px wide and 40px high on mobile and 48px wide and 48px high on desktop.